Stuart0l/Stuart0l.github.io/about.md

 # About

-I'm Xuhao Luo, a first year master student in the computer science and engineering department at [UC San Diego](https://cse.ucsd.edu).
+I'm Xuhao Luo, a second year master student in the computer science and engineering department at [UC San Diego](https://cse.ucsd.edu).
 Currently I work in the [WukLab](http://wuklab.io) with Prof. [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) on operating system, computer architecture and FPGA.

 Contact: x3luo@eng.ucsd.edu